Your Name Telephone Number

-The subject of equal opportunities has always been prevalent in the workplace and it was brought more to the fore by the introduction of the Sex Discrimination Act 1975, the Race Relations Act 1976 and the Equal Pay Act 1970, all of which set out the basis for employees not to suffer less favourable treatment.
+Equal opportunities solicitors have always been concerned about this topic and it was brought to the fore by the introduction of the Sex Discrimination Act 1975, the Race Relations Act 1976 and the Equal Pay Act 1970, all of which set out the basis for employees not to suffer less favourable treatment.

-Everyone should be treated equally through both the job application process and in the workplace itself.
-The way in which people are treated should be regardless of race, ethnic or national origin, nationality, religion, gender, sexual orientation, disability, appearance, age, marital or employment status.
+Our equal opportunities solicitors believe that everyone be treated equally through both the job application process and in the workplace itself and the way in which people are treated should be regardless of race, ethnic or national origin, nationality, religion, gender, sexual orientation, disability, appearance, age, marital or employment status.

 Large companies and small businesses should be committed to ensure that they have an adequate policy in place to ensure fairness and, more importantly, that it is adhered to.
 The Equal Opportunities Commission issues codes of practice for employers to assist with promoting the elimination of discrimination in the workplace and placing both sexes on an equal footing.

-However, not all of the burden rest with employers.
+Not all of the burden should rest with employers.
 Employees also have a responsibility to assist employers in preventing discrimination and unfair practices by reporting instances which contravene equal opportunities and/or breach current legislation.
 Employers cannot always oversee everything that is going on in the workplace and employers benefit from employees who draw suspected discriminatory acts or practices to the attention of senior staff.

 Employers and employees/job applicants should be aware of the importance of consistency for selection, training, promotion, redundancy, etc. Recommendations would include employers not assuming that only men or women would be able to perform certain types of work.
 Further, that any requirements for a specific job which would inhibit applications from one sex would need to be justified on grounds other than sex.